tejasag/nixos-configs/README.md

 ## Credits

-Everything in the repo is heavily inspired from [Alternateved's Config](https://github.com/alternateved/nixos-config)
+Everything in the repo is heavily inspired from [alternateved's Config](https://github.com/alternateved/nixos-config)